SheepTester/longer-tweets/_posts/2026-06-01-recruiters.md

 ## Altara

-they think functional software is "outdated" and must be broken. they are funded by angelic creatures and the demons at openai
+they think functional software is "outdated" and must be broken. they are funded by angelic creatures and the demons at openai. yet they are desparate enough to plead thrice

 you must pay SF rent to work for them. they believe they have unlocked a new level of research n development... research and development SQUARED. during lunch they slurp on data into their esophagi

-just imagine: you are trying to find cancer. they want to be your annoying lab partner that only speaks in chatgpt
+just imagine: you are trying to solve cancer. they want to be your annoying lab partner that only speaks in chatgpt

 ## Pallet